Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 For God’s sake get the police, there’s murder here!

-After learning from their mistake of presenting a fully clothed body to Dr Knox when their lucrative sideline was just getting started, the pair immediately stripped Mary of all her garments and hid her naked body under a pile of straw in the corner of the room.
+After learning from their mistake of presenting a fully clothed body to Dr Knox when their lucrative sideline was just getting started, the pair immediately stripped Margaret of all her clothes, hiding her naked body under a pile of straw in the corner of the room.

-With the deed done, Burke made his way quickly to the home of David Paterson, Dr Knox’s assistant who lived close by in the West Port to arrange the collection of Mary as, he informed Paterson, had ‘procured something for the doctor’.
+With the deed done, Burke made his way quickly to the home of David Paterson, Dr. Knox’s assistant who lived close by in the West Port to arrange the collection of the body as, he informed Paterson, had ‘procured something for the doctor’.

 Finding The Body Of Margaret Docherty